 After the public meetings and more than a quarter of a million online votes were cast, by a margin of nearly 3-1 voters gave the thumbs-up to the license plate featuring the state bird and state flower as Missouri’s new standard plate.
 This new plate assists law enforcement statewide by reducing tab theft and improving plate visibility.

 Missouri license plates are made of aluminum and are manufactured by the Missouri Department of Corrections at the Jefferson City Correctional Center.
 Standard license plates are embossed (raised lettering), while personalized license plates are made by a computer graphics process that produces a flat license plate.
 This process allows the Department to produce very detailed specialty license plates (which may or may not be personalized) that commemorate a particular organization, activity, or charity.
 You may view the various specialty license plates by clicking here.

 Most Missouri license plates require an expiration year tab, which is color-coded and includes the expiration year of the registration.
 The tabs are issued when a new or renewal registration transaction is processed.
 Enhanced tabs are issued at certain license offices.

 If a rear Missouri license plate is obstructed from view by a bicycle rack, luggage rack, or other similar device, the vehicle owner has the option to obtain a Temporary License Plate.
-This "third license plate" is a paper document that is to be placed on the interior of the vehicle's rear window in a manner that is clearly visible from the outside of the vehicle but does not obstruct the driver's view out of the rear window.
+This "third license plate" is printed on 8½" x 11" non-secure white paper and will contain the same license plate configuration and expiration date as the permanent license plate assigned to the motor vehicle.
+It is to be placed in the interior of the vehicle’s rear window such that the driver’s view out of the rear vehicle is not obstructed and the plate configuration is clearly visible from the outside of the vehicle.

 In order to obtain a Temporary License Plate, the vehicle owner must submit the following items to our central office: